Knowing when and how to evacuate is key to survival.

 Fire can happen anywhere.
 It would only take a small spark to start a fire that could lead to millions in damages and, in the worst case, casualties or deaths.

-Upon discovering a fire, the first thing to do is raise the alarm.
+Upon discovering a fire, the first thing to do in an emergency plan is to raise the alarm.
 Buildings usually have glass panels that can be broken to signal fire.
 If no panel is within the vicinity, shout “Fire” repeatedly to raise the alarm.